-• Original Article: These include randomized controlled trials, intervention studies, studies of screening and diagnostic test, outcome studies, cost effectiveness analyses, case-control series, and surveys with high response rate.
-In nutshell, all studies related to clinical and experimental work on animals and in vitro cell lines are encouraged for publication in the Journal.
-The text of original articles amounting to up to 3,500 words (excluding Abstract, References and Tables) should be divided into sections with the headings Abstract (Structured format: Objectives, Materials and Methods, Statistical Analysis, Results, Conclusions) up to 350 words, Key-words (3-7 MeSH words), Introduction, Materials and Methods, Results, Discussion, Conclusions, References Tables and Figure legends.

-- Brief Report: These are similar to original research in that they follow the same format and guidelines, but are designed for small-scale research or research that is in early stages of development.
+- Original Article: These include randomized controlled trials, intervention studies, studies of screening and diagnostic test, outcome studies, cost effectiveness analyses, case-control series, and surveys with high response rate.
+The text of original articles amounting to up to 3,500 words (excluding Abstract, references and Tables) should be divided into sections with the headings Abstract (Structured format: Objectives, Materials and Methods, Statistical analysis, Results, Conclusions) up to 250 words, Key-words (3-7 MeSH words), Introduction, Materials and Methods, Results, Discussion, Conclusions, References Tables and Figure legends. - Brief Report: These are similar to original research in that they follow the same format and guidelines, but are designed for small-scale research or research that is in early stages of development.
 These may include preliminary studies that utilize a simple research design or a small sample size and that have produced limited pilot data and initial findings that indicate need for further investigation.
 Brief reports are much shorter than manuscripts associated with a more advanced, larger-scale research project.
-The text of Brief Report amounting to up to 1,800 words (excluding References and Tables) may or may not be divided into sections with the headings: Introduction, Materials and Methods, Results, Discussion, Conclusions, References (20 references), Tables and Figure legends. - Review Article: It is expected that these articles would be written preferably by individuals who have done substantial work on the subject or are considered experts in the field.
-The prescribed word count is up to 4,000 words excluding tables, references and abstract.
+The text of original articles amounting to up to 1,800 words (excluding Abstract, references and Tables) shouldbe divided into sections with the headings: Abstract (Structured: Objectives, Materials and Methods, Statistical analysis, Results, Conclusions; up to 200 words), Key-words (3-7 MeSH words), Introduction, Materials and Methods, Results, Discussion, Conclusions, References (20 references), Tables and Figure legends. - Review Article: It is expected that these articles would be written preferably by individuals who have done substantial work on the subject or are considered experts in the field.
+The prescribed word count isup to 4,000 words excluding tables, references and abstract.
 The manuscript may have about 75 references.
-The manuscript should have an unstructured Abstract (350-400 words) representing an accurate summary of the article.
+The manuscript should have an unstructured Abstract (250 words) representing an accurate summary of the article.
 The section titles would depend upon the topic reviewed.
 Authors submitting review article should include a section describing the methods used for locating, selecting, extracting, and synthesizing data.
 These methods should also be summarized in the abstract.
-The journal expects the contributors to give post-publication updates on the subject of review.
-The update should be brief, covering the advances in the field after the publication of the article and should be sent as a letter to editor, as and when major development occurs in the field. - Letter to the Editor (LTE): These should be short and decisive observations.
+The journal expects the contributors to give postpublication updates on the subject of review.
+The update should be brief, covering the advances in the field after the publication of the article and should be sent as a letter to editor, as and when major development occurs in the field.

+- Letter to the Editor (LTE): These should be short and decisive observations.
 They should preferably be related to articles previously published in the Journal or views expressed in the journal.
 They should not be preliminary observations that need a later paper for validation.
 The letter could have up to 300 words and 5 references.
 It could be generally authored by not more than four authors.
 It should follow the response of authors with similar word count and references with the reading 'In response.' - Editorial: Editorials are solicited by the editorial board or Editor-in-Chief; should be up to 1,500 words and with no more than 15 references.